Dawtt/sbRct1/README.md

 Production Notes:
     Possibly, a webserver will need node.js, npm, and java installed in someway. mvnw may need to replace mvn.
 Does this allow usage of maven on a server without installing maven?
 Better to install maven?
-Does this complicate upgrades?
+Does this complicate upgrades? on the walkthrough npm installation via pom.xml: " (This ensures the binaries are NOT pulled under source control, and can be cleaned out with clean)."
 Note: The following must be done manually, and is not included in the pom.xml as in the original guide:
 Some work needs to be done understanding the relationship between maven, node.js, spring boot, and the jvm here.
     This works on my computer, because node & java are installed.
 So how to deploy on different types of webservers.